-- 9/09/2023: Clinical Orientation, attendance REQUIRED (mandatory, no exceptions)

-- TBD: Pre-Clinical Requirements Uploads via FISDAP are DUE no later than 1700 hours.

-- TBD: Clinical Documentation Workshop - (attendance required)

-TBD: Clinical Rotations to be assigned by Clinical Coordinator based on clinical supervisor scheduling and affiliate shift accommodation.
+- 6/10/2023: Clinical Orientation, attendance REQUIRED (mandatory, no exceptions) - TBD: Pre-Clinical Requirements Uploads via FISDAP are DUE no later than 1700 hours. - TBD: Clinical Documentation Workshop current Night Basic students (attendance required) - TBD: Clinical Rotations to be assigned by Clinical Director based on clinical supervisor scheduling and affiliate shift accommodation.
 Availability must be at least 3 days per week.
 Weekend ONLY shifts are NOT an option for and will NOT suffice as the sole opportunity for a student to attend clinical rotations.
 Rotations will be assigned based on aggregate student population numbers and available shifts per the affiliates.